Events & Publications.

 The course was held in The Hague in February 2016.

-The “Iran-EU Business Opportunities” summit, organized by The Hague Center for Law and Arbitration (HCLA), the European Institute of Law and Business (EILB) and the Netherlands Council for Trade Promotion (NCH) kicked off today in The Hague with the participation of more than 150 delegates from Iran, Spain, Italy, Germany and The Netherlands.
+The Business Opportunities Summit, organized by HCLA, the European Institute of Law and Business (EILB) and the Netherlands Council for Trade Promotion (NCH) kicked off today in The Hague with the participation of more than 150 delegates from Iran, Spain, Italy, Germany and The Netherlands.

 The event began with a general session, during which the organizers and some Iranian officials delivered their speech on the opportunities for promoting business relations between Iran and the European Union.